MeidosFriend/CM3D2_DLC_Checker/README.md

 - delete the ini file, to get default settings back

 ## Release Description
-A rebuild of tankerch's Python Release, now complete migrated in c#. same core as my other build, com3d2_en_dlcchecker list of dlcs up2date
+A rebuild of tankerch's Python Release, now complete rewritten in c#. same core as my other build, com3d2_en_dlcchecker list of dlcs up2date